 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total of one (1) point out of a possible ten (10) points in this category and contends that the CLDF did not account for her significant contributions and was a mischaracterization of her professional record.
-Employee has provided little credible evidence that may bolster her score in this area.
+Employee received a total of one (1) point out of a possible ten (10) points in this category and contends that the CLDF did not account for her significant contributions to the school and was not an accurate representation of her professional record.
+However, Employee has not provided sufficient credible evidence that her score should be bolstered in this area.
 In addition, it was within the principal's discretion to assign a numerical value in this category.